Map-A-Droid/MAD-docs/installation/manual.rst

 Database schema
 ^^^^^^^^^^^^^^^^

 MAD will install the latest database schema automatically on initial boot and no additional steps are required.
-If you encounter any issues the up-to-date schema can be found `here <https://raw.githubusercontent.com/Map-A-Droid/MAD/master/scripts/SQL/rocketmap.sql>`_.
+If you encounter any issues the base schema can be found `here <https://github.com/Map-A-Droid/MAD/blob/async/scripts/SQL/mad.sql>`_.

+The up-to-date models used by MAD can viewed in `mapadroid/db/model.py <https://github.com/Map-A-Droid/MAD/blob/async/mapadroid/db/model.py>`_.

 .. _sec_manual_python: